Skip to main content

 ROI Analysis

-The debt-to-income ratio, comparing the median debt to the one-year earnings, is approximately 0.91.
-This is calculated by dividing the median debt of $31,000 by the one-year earnings of $34,171.
+The debt-to-income ratio, comparing the median debt to the one-year earnings, is approximately 91%.
+To calculate the break-even point, the tuition cost is divided by the difference between the one-year earnings and the tuition cost.
+This results in a break-even timeline of approximately 3 years.

 Generated from College Scorecard & IPEDS data